joekrump/react-cms-client/README.md

 ## Cloudinary Setup

-To set up Cloudinary so that image uploading works in the content editor, follow the guide at [here](http://getcontenttools.com/tutorials/image-uploads-with-cloudinary) to set and get the CLOUDINARY_PRESET_NAME, CLOUDINARY_RETRIEVE_URL and CLOUDINARY_UPLOAD_URL values
+To set up Cloudinary so that image uploading works in the content editor, follow the guide [here](http://getcontenttools.com/tutorials/image-uploads-with-cloudinary) to set and get the CLOUDINARY_PRESET_NAME, CLOUDINARY_RETRIEVE_URL and CLOUDINARY_UPLOAD_URL values.

 **NOTE** This app currently requires [Stripe](https://stripe.com/) for payments to be set up.